The Robot Frame System

 in the camera’s reference frame Orientation

-Now that the Frame System is accurately configured with the robot’s spatial orientation, Motion Service methods that take in reference frame information can be utilized.
+Now that you have configured the frame system with the machine’s spatial orientation, you can use motion service methods that take in reference frame information.

 viam-server

-builds a tree of reference frames for your robot with the world
+builds a tree of reference frames for your machine with the world

 as the root node and regenerates this tree following reconfiguration.

-Access a topologically-sorted list of the generated reference frames in the robot’s logs at --debug
+Access a topologically-sorted list of the generated reference frames in the machine’s logs at --debug

 level: